-Problem A: Stochastic simulation by the probability integral transform where c is a normalising constant.
+Problem A: Stochastic simulation by the probability integral transform and bivariate techniques where c is a normalising constant and $\alpha \in (0, 1)$.

 - 1. Write an R function that generates samples from an exponential distribution with (rate) parameter λ .
 Let the function take two arguments as input, the (rate) parameter of the exponential distribution, λ , and the number of samples to generate, n, and let it return a vector with the generated random numbers. - 2.
 Consider the probability density function